canonical/ubuntu-cloud-docs/google/google-how-to/gce/enable-pro-features.rst

 ESM
 ---

 Extended Security Maintenance (ESM) guarantees a security coverage of 10 years for your Pro VM.
-So e.g. Ubuntu 22.04 will get security updates till 2032.
+So e.g. Ubuntu 22.04 LTS will get security updates till 2032.
 This feature is automatically enabled with Pro and on running ``pro status``, you should see something like:

 .. code::